mCRL2org/mCRL2/doc/sphinx/source/user_manual/articles/basic_modelling.rst

 equivalent expression using only the plus operator.

 .. _nats:
-.. list-table:: Transitions ``num`` with all possible even natural number
+.. list-table:: Transition system with an infinite number of transitions.
-                parameters.

    * - .. tikz::
           :libs: automata